-From this analysis, it is evident that there are several vegetation communities' that exist that are likely to be classified as Endangered Ecological Communities (EEC) on the TSC Act.
-These include Coastal Saltmarsh, Littoral Rainforest and Swamp Oak or Swamp Sclerophyll Forest on Coastal Floodplain.
+From this analysis, it is evident that there is several vegetation communities' that exist that are likely to be classified as Endangered Ecological Communities (EEC) on the TSC Act.
+These include Coastal Saltmarsh and Swamp Oak or Swamp Sclerophyll Forest on Coastal Floodplain.
 These areas are of high conservation value and require management practices to protect these areas.
-Other vegetation communities mapped in the Pacific Palms environs are also considered regionally rare, regionally vulnerable, severely depleted, a private land priority for conservation, and/or have a 100% conservation target within the Lower North Coast of NSW (refer to Appendix X).
+Other vegetation communities mapped in the study area are also considered regionally rare, regionally vulnerable, severely depleted, a private land priority for conservation, and/or have a 100% conservation target within the Lower North Coast of NSW (refer to Appendix X).

 The conservation values of Council natural areas within the study area provide an important buffer and contribute to habitat and environmental services in the local landscape.
-As such, proper recognition of the inherent values of such vegetation is considered essential in any fire management regime for Pacific Palms.
-For example Blueys and Boomerang Beach Crown Reserves are within the area defined by DEC as Key Regional Habitat and Regional Corridor, which extends into the adjacent conservation area of BBNP.
+As such, proper recognition of the inherent values of such vegetation is considered essential in any fire management regime for the study area.
+For example Reserve identification number 2 and 14 are within the area defined by DEC as Key Regional Habitat and Regional Corridor, which extends into the surrounding bushland areas.

 By recognising local vegetation types and understanding the complexity of fire, the enhancement and conservation of the environment can be achieved.
-These forest types have been grouped as vegetation formations (Keith 2005) (Figure 9) and are used to identify the desired targets for the frequency and intensity of prescribed burning.
-These have led to the identification of fire regimes to meet biodiversity thresholds9 for fire management planners within various vegetation formations (Figure 10).
+These forest types have been grouped as vegetation formations (Keith 2005) (Figure 11) and are used to identify the desired targets for the frequency and intensity of prescribed burning.
+These have led to the identification of fire regimes to meet biodiversity thresholds9 for fire management planners within various vegetation formations (Figure 11).